andywenk/page_performance/README.md

 ===============

 Test the page performance of a single or more websites to compare them.
 You receive the average load time of each website.
+You can also get a summary about the used script and / or iframe tags used in each page.

 This library uses [Phantomjs](http://code.google.com/p/phantomjs/ "Phantomjs"), which is a headless, webkit based browser.

 Usage